Christopher Dell

-Christopher William Dell (born 1956) is a career United States Foreign Service officer who served as the U.S. Ambassador to Angola, Zimbabwe, and Kosovo.
+Christopher William Dell (born 1956) is an American diplomat who served as the U.S. ambassador to Angola, Zimbabwe, and Kosovo.

 Early life and education

 Born in Hackensack, New Jersey, Dell moved with his family to Holmdel Township, New Jersey a year after he was born.
 Dell graduated in 1974 from Holmdel High School.

-Dell obtained a Bachelor of Arts from Columbia College, Columbia University in 1978 and a Master of Philosophy from Balliol College, University of Oxford in 1980.
+Dell obtained a Bachelor of Arts from Columbia University in 1978 and a Master of Philosophy from Balliol College, Oxford, in 1980.

 Diplomatic career

 During the 1980s, Dell worked in American embassies and consulates in Mexico and Portugal, and at the Foreign Office.
 In the 1990s, he was posted to Mozambique and Bulgaria.
 In 2000–2001, he served as the Chief of Mission of the U.S. Office in Pristina, Kosovo.

-From 2001 to 2004, Christopher Dell was U.S. Ambassador to Angola.
+From 2001 to 2004, Christopher Dell was U.S. ambassador to Angola.